-On Human Rights Day, 2012, s/he spearheaded the the first global demand for human rights by and for intersex people, as author of an open letter to the UN High Commissioner for Human Rights.
-It was signed by over 30 international intersex organizations, constituting almost every intersex organization in the world at the time.
+On Human Rights Day, 2012, s/he spearheaded the the first global demand for human rights by and for intersex people, as author of an open letter to the UN High Commissioner for Human Rights, signed by over 30 international intersex organizations.

 In 2013, Viloria created the resource Your Beautiful Child: Information for Parents, a one of a kind resource for parents of intersex infants which uses positive, non-stigmatizing language, and was selected and served as one of three intersex co-organizers of the Third International Intersex Forum, in Malta.
 The event culminated with the creation of the Public Statement of the Third International Intersex Forum, a.k.a the Malta Declaration, a consensus statement of human rights demands by the intersex community.

 On Human Rights Day 2013, December 10th, Hida’s pioneering human rights advocacy work was recognized with the honor of becoming the first openly intersex person to speak, by invitation, at the United Nations Headquarters in New York, for the event Sports Comes Out Against Homophobia with fellow “out” pioneers Martina Navratilova and Jason Collins.

 Throughout 2014-2016, Viloria continued to educate and advocate for intersex and non-binary people as a writer, lecturer and consultant.
 S/he was published widely online and in the books The Human Agenda: Conversations about Sexual Orientation & Gender Identity and the college freshman curriculum textbook Queer: A Reader for Writers, by Oxford University Press, and appeared in videos for Gender Talents, a web-based project that engages movements and discourses for gender self-determination within trans and intersex communities, and for the UN Free & Equal Campaign, in the video “What Does It Mean To Be Intersex?”

 Viloria consulted the UN Free & Equal Campaign on their groundbreaking publication the Intersex Fact Sheet.
-As E.D. of OII-USA, s/he educated Lambda Legal, the nations oldest, largest LGBT+ legal civil rights organization, as representatives in OII-USA Associate Director Dana Zzyym’s victorious, historic lawsuit for federal gender recognition of a non-binary person on their passport.
+As E.D. of OII-USA, s/he educated Lambda Legal, the representatives in Intersex Campaign for Equality Associate Director Dana Zzyym’s historic lawsuit for federal gender recognition of a non-binary person on their passport.
 Viloria was also featured in the U.N.’s Intersex Awareness Day 2016 Campaign.
 In April 2017, s/he joined the movement for non-binary legal gender recognition by becoming the second American recipient of an intersex birth certificate.